 Our group includes researchers from a diverse range of disciplinary backgrounds, including medical sociology, anthropology, psychology, political sciences, and bio-medical sciences.
 We do applied research directed to making a positive difference to health and care.

-We research experiences of health and illness, interviewing people about what it’s like to live with medical conditions such as cancer, heart failure and autism.
+We study experiences of health and illness, interviewing people about what it’s like to live with conditions such as dementia, cancer or COVID-19.
+We have a particular interest in the experiences of neglected and/or minoritised groups – conducting, for example, studies of the experiences of care leavers, and of people with HIV.
 We highlight how personal narratives can inform policy and improve services.

-In addition to our research, members of the group teach on MSc courses in the University of Oxford, and are involved in setting up new MSc degrees in Applied Digital Health, and in Translational Health.
-Our courses on qualitative methods research are internationally renowned.
+In addition to our research, members of the group lead and teach on the new MSc in Applied Digital Health and teach on other MSc courses in the University of Oxford, including Translational Health Sciences and CEBM courses.
+Our short courses on qualitative research methods are internationally renowned